Date(s) - Sunday, October 11, 2020 - Sunday, November 15, 2020

 cover their own food needs.

-The daily schedule (subject to slight modifications due to climate) will be:
+The daily schedule (subject to modifications due to climate and also sometimes needing to stay longer on some days to complete the weekly goal) will be:

 Students will learn every phase of building a cob building from foundation through the roof in